epfl-ada/ada-2024-project-adaventurers2024/README.md

 ### 2. Exploratory Data Analysis

 We first calculated key financial metrics.
 Return on Investment (ROI) was computed as $\text{ROI} = \frac{\text{revenue} - \text{budget}}{\text{budget}}$, and absolute profit was calculated as $\text{revenue} - \text{budget}$.
-To handle extreme values in ROI, we capped positive returns at 5000% and removed cases where losses exceeded 99%, as these often represented data anomalies.
 We defined movie failure as losing more than 50% of its investment ($\text{ROI}<-0.5$) and success as achieving more than 100% ROI ($\text{ROI}>1$), as the first step in understanding the financial performance of movies.

 ### 3. Potential methods to handle research questions

 #### Metrics for Movie Failure (RQ1)

 Current analysis examines metric distributions (ratings, revenue, profit ratios) through histograms and kernel density estimation, investigates relationships through scatter plots of audience metrics versus financial performance, and quantifies correlations between vote_average, vote_count, revenue, budget, and profit through matrix analysis.
-Future work could develop a composite failure score combining financial and reception metrics, employ clustering and machine learning for pattern identification, and incorporate regional market variations to create a more comprehensive prediction framework.
+Future work could develop a composite failure score combining financial and reception metrics, employ clustering and machine learning for pattern identification.

 #### Impact of Actors' Demographic Diversity on Movie Failure (RQ2)